QuantEcon/lecture-source-py/source/rst/lucas_asset_pricing_dles.rst

     plt.show()

-From the above plot, we can see the tendency of the term structure to slope up when rates are low, and to slope down when rates are high
+From the above plot, we can see the tendency of the term structure to slope up when rates are low and to slope down when rates are high

 Comparing it to the previous plot of the price of the "Lucas tree", we can also see that net rates of return are low when the price of the tree